Security, Privacy, and Trust

 • An optional connector for the purpose of reaching on-premises security tools

-• LLM-as-a-service providers like Anthropic, Azure, OpenAI, Perplexity, and others
+• LLM-as-a-service providers like Anthropic, Azure OpenAI, Perplexity, and others

 Figure 1.
 Dropzone AI architecture